-- NT 9.09% of gross profit on table games, 15% of gross profit on gaming machines and 10% community benefit levy for Lasseters Casino and Skycity Darwin Casino.
-10% of gross profit on keno and 9.09% of gross profit on commission-based games for Skycity Darwin Casino. - ACT 10.9% of gross revenue for general gaming, 0.9% of gross revenue on commission-based gambling.
+NT Skycity Darwin Casino: GST rate on table games and commission-based games; 15% of gross profit on gaming machines; 10% community benefit levy; and 10% of gross profit on keno.

+Lasseters Casino: GST rate on table games; 11% of gross profit on gaming machines; and 10% community benefit levy.

+ACT 10.9% of gross revenue for general gaming, 0.9% of gross revenue on commission-based gambling.